Phitherek/mdt-core/README.md

 Be sure to also install any modules that you need.

+Alternatively, please see [mdt](https://github.com/Phitherek/mdt "mdt") for the convenience gem providing the basic modules.

 ## Usage

 The gem installs an executable called `mdt` that is used in a way described below: